sylwiamolitor/Java17RESTPostgreSQLSpringApp/README.md

 # Spring and PostgreSQL application
-Spring application, which uses REST, DTOs, Spring Security (using JWT) and PostgreSQL database.
+Spring application, which uses REST, DTOs, Spring Security (using JWT), React and PostgreSQL database.

 ## Table of Contents
 * [General Info](#general-information)